-The AHA Patient’s Bill of Rights is a guideline for hospitals only.
-Americans currently have few legal patient rights.
-If you believe patients should have reasonable legal rights that protect them join APRA today for free. > Learn more.
+The AHA Patient’s Bill of Rights is a guideline for hospitals.
+Americans have few legal patient rights.

 From the American Hospital Association.